dmotte/misc/examples/talos-prod-vbox/README.md

 ## Ingress Controller

 You can set up the [**Ingress-Nginx Controller**](https://kubernetes.github.io/ingress-nginx/) in your cluster by following this guide: [Ingress-Nginx Quick start](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start).
-I recomment using **Helm** as the installation method, as it's the most simple and straightforward one.
+I recommend using **Helm** as the installation method, as it's the most simple and flexible one.

-Since we are working with a **bare-metal Kubernetes cluster**, to actually make _Ingress-Nginx_ available, we need to rely on **`NodePort`s**.
+Since we are working on a **bare-metal Kubernetes cluster**, to actually make _Ingress-Nginx_ available, we need to rely on **`NodePort`s**.
 Please refer to this section of the official documentation: [Bare-metal Ingress-Nginx over a NodePort Service](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#over-a-nodeport-service).

 I suggest setting the following Helm values, to **make the port numbers constant**: